ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** It doesn't matter where you are coming from.
-All that matters is where you are going.  — Brian Tracy
+> **Citacao:** People are doing the best that they can from their own level of consciousness. — Deepak Chopra

 fim do arquivo